RedoyRKS/GoldCrops/README.md

 ## Agriculture Management System ~ `ACMS`<br>

-`FWCMS` is an Advanced Object Oriented Programming Project based on real life key features.
-Where user's and admin will be connected with each other through server socket.
-Football is an international sport.
-With this project people can enjoy FIFA 22 from everywhere.
+`ACMS` is an Advanced Object Oriented Programming Project based on real life key features.
+Where buyer and farmer XAMPP will be connected to each other through database.
+Agriculture is the practice of cultivating plants and livestock.
+With this project people can sell and buy Gold Crops from anywhere.

 ### Documentation